Aligned-Design/aligned_postd_1125/docs/ARCHITECTURE.md

 # Design System Architecture

-Comprehensive documentation of the Aligned-20AI design system architecture, design decisions, and implementation patterns.
+Comprehensive documentation of the POSTD design system architecture, design decisions, and implementation patterns.

 ## Table of Contents